 Mirror Lake from the south side of the loop trail

 The broken loop now offers out and back trails on either side of the lake.
 The north end extends beyond the bike path, and can be used to connect to Snow Creek Trail, which heads into the Yosemite backcountry and connects to North Dome Trail.
 The southern section of the broken loop crosses a charming forest on the banks of Tenaya Creek to reach Mirror Lake.
 Beyond that, there are single tracks that break off to the left across the grassy area above the lake.
 This is a good place for a picnic or to explore the banks of Tenaya Creek, but there is no official trail through this area.

 To hike the southern half of Mirror Lake Loop Trail to Mirror Lake, walk a quarter mile on the main paved trail from the Mirror Lake Shuttle Stop.
 Just before the stone bridge, turn right and pick up the dirt and rock trail to remain on the south side of the creek.
 With just a bit more elevation gain to contend to, about 100 feet, this is a nicer hiking option than the main paved trail.
 The south end of the loop trail reaches Mirror Lake after just over a mile.

-North Valley Hiking Trail: This track actually begins at Lower Yosemite Fall, and passes behind Yosemite Village to reach the Ahwahnee Hotel, but the hotel makes a nice starting point.
+North Valley Hiking Trail: This track actually begins at Lower Yosemite Fall, and passes behind Yosemite Village to reach the former Ahwahnee Hotel, but the hotel makes a nice starting point.
 From there it is 1.8 miles to Mirror Lake on a very nice section of the trail.
 A few paces past the trailhead at the Ahwahnee, the trail crosses just below Royal Arch Cascade, a waterfall that only truly flows in the spring.
 You can venture off trail right up to the base of the falls.
 When Royal Arch Cascade is turned on, it is an impressive side attraction.

 Royal Arch Cascade